 Prioritizing funds as described below will enable the Municipality to lead by example and generate necessary cost savings to increase the fund's balance for future projects.
-Monies that are not allocated in a given year will remain in separate accounts (Corporate and Community).
-This will allow the Municipality to plan and set aside funds in advance of larger projects for both corporate and community profiles.
 All projects must achieve energy use or emissions reductions, or facilitate adaptation to the effects of climate change.

-1) Corporate Energy and Emission Reduction Projects: 70% of available funds will be deposited into the corporate account each year and must be used for projects Projects that either directly reduce corporate energy use or emissions, or offset corporate emissions.
-The Chief Administrative Officer, or designate, is also authorized to expend a maximum of 10% of the balance of available corporate funds (not exceeding \$20,000 per occurrence) for actions that support corporate emissions reductions but may not directly result in reductions (e.g., feasibility studies and environmental outreach).
+- 1) Corporate Energy and Emission Reduction Projects: Projects that either directly reduce corporate energy use or emissions, or offset corporate emissions.
+The Chief Administrative Officer, or designate, is also authorized to expend a maximum of 10% of the balance of available funds (not exceeding \$20,000 per occurrence) for actions that support corporate emissions reductions but may not directly result in reductions (e.g., feasibility studies and environmental outreach). - 2) Projects That Support Community Emission Reductions: Projects that address community energy use or emissions.

-2) Projects That Support Community Emission Reductions: 30% of available funds will be deposited into the community account each year and must be used for projects Projects that address community energy use or emissions.
-The 30% allocation is to be reviewed by the Environmental Advisory Committee annually after the adoption of the revised Terms of Reference by North Cowichan Council.
 Projects should support actions listed in the Municipality's 2022 CAEP update (e.g., building energy efficiency, transportation, industrial or agricultural emissions etc.).